-Date Received by: Complaint #: Comments: Year: Month: Day: Personal information contained on this form is collected under the authority of the MunicipalFreedom of Information and Protection of Privacy Act and will be used for the purpose of responding to a complaint review.
-Names and facts of this process will be made public through reports and decisions issued by the Integrity Commissioner.
-As per section 19 (c) (v) of the Code of Conduct for Members of Council, the Integrity Commissioner has the authority to keep confidential any names or facts that would identify witnesses where it is in the interest of a just and fair
+Last Name: First Name : Street Address: Municipality / City: Postal Code: Phone #: E-mail Address: DETAILS OF ALLEGED CONTRA VENTION C F COUNCI L CODE OF CONI DUCT: Facts constituting the alleged con possible clearly indicate names, dates, time and any other information available.
+Name(s) and contact information of any witnesses: Please use additional paper and l attach to thi is form if ne cessary Signature: Date: Year: Month: Day: EOD OFFICE LISE ONLY FOR OFFICE USE ONLY: Date Received by: Complaint #: Comments: Comments: Year: Month: Day: Personal information contained or l this form is collected u nder the authority of the MunicipalFreedom of Information and Protection of Privacy Act and will be used for the purpose of responding to a complaint review.
+Names and facts of this process v vill be made public throu igh reports and de cisions issued by the Integrity Commissioner.
+As per section 19 (c) (v) of the Code of Conduct for Members of Council, the Integrity Commissioner has the authority to keep confidential any names or facts that would identify witnesses where it is in the interest of a just and fair result to do so.